rasbot/streamlit_image_annotator/README.md

 ## json file
 Images will be annotated with labels and stored in a dictionary while the app is running.
 You can move files within the app, but as a backup, a json file with the annotations is created. `set_config.bat` will set the path to the json file in the `default_directory` that you set.

-## options
+## categories
-The `options` used in this app are what buttons you will use to annotate files.
+The `categories` used in this app are what buttons you will use to annotate files.
 The default is "keep, delete, fix, other".
-You can change the default here, or leave it blank to use the default options.
+You can change the default here, or leave it blank to use the default categories.
 These can be changed at any time in the `config.yml` file, or on the fly in the app.
-The `options` will be folders created where your annotated images will be moved.
+The `categories` will be folders created where your annotated images will be moved.

 # Using the App